edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 Issuance and revocation of all other credentials is self-service at every level, and does not require any large, centralized system.

 (TODO: finish.
 The AIDs of issuers SHOULD be linked to witnesses...)

-## Citing

-(TODO: OP calls PBX to initiate call, provides message-specific signature.
-Provide details and example)

-## Verifying

-(TODO: Verifier has a cache that was populated by monitoring the witnesses of known issuer AIDs.
-(If a new issuer is encountered, it can look up the witnesses and begin monitoring.)
-Etc.

-Also discuss deploying in a hybrid mode to extend S/S.)

 # Security Considerations